Sodachi0/MyCalendar/README.md

 # MyCalendar

-MyCalendar is a availability and reservation management app.
+MyCalendar is an availability and reservation management app.

 ## Installation